Peng-Liang/LDAC/README.md

 On first running, the program **LDAC** might appear the following message “*SECURITY WARNING Some active content has been disabled.
 Click for more details*.”
 This is a warning message for using *Macros* and command buttons (ActiveX controls) of the Excel workbook.
 Click “**Enable Content**”.

-If this warning message cannot be displayed and any button on the worksheet is not responding, check the *macro settings* in the Trust Center (“*Excel>File>Options>Trust Center>Trust Center Settings>Macro settings*”).
+If this warning message cannot be displayed and any button on the worksheet does not respond, check the *macro settings* in the Trust Center (“*Excel>File>Options>Trust Center>Trust Center Settings>Macro settings*”).
 [Enabling or disabling Macros in Excel refer to the support document from the Microsoft website](https://support.office.com/en-us/article/enable-or-disable-macros-in-office-files-12b036fd-d140-4e74-b45e-16fed1a7e5c6).

 A [training video](https://youtu.be/Of_feY1UeqU) can be viewed on Youtube.
 <a href="https://youtu.be/Of_feY1UeqU" target="_blank"><img src="https://github.com/lesshsroc/LDAC/blob/master/ICON/Video_Still.png" alt="LDACTrain" width="600" height="337" border="30" /></a>